Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 Find media toolkits, advisories, and all the latest Census news.

 See what's coming up in releases and reports.

-The American Community Survey (ACS) content review is a process to ensure that the critical topics and questions federal agencies need on the survey have strong justifications in order to produce the highest quality data with the least burden to the public.
+The American Community Survey (ACS) Content Review is a process to ensure that topics and questions on the survey produce the highest quality data with the least burden to the public.
 The 2014 ACS Content Review is independent of previous reviews conducted by the Office of Management and Budget (OMB) and the Census Bureau.

-Previous formal efforts to solicit feedback from federal agencies regarding the justifications for questions they sponsor on the ACS have not provided the level of detailed information needed to demonstrate why an agency's questions should be included.
-Also, there is mounting evidence from respondents themselves or from their congressional representatives that a few of the survey questions are viewed as too sensitive, intrusive, or require too much effort to provide a response.
+Previous formal efforts to solicit feedback from federal agencies regarding the justifications for questions they sponsor on the ACS did not provide the level of detailed information needed to demonstrate why an agency's questions should be included.
+Also, there have been concerns from respondents themselves or from their congressional representatives that a few of the survey questions are perceived as sensitive, intrusive, or require too much effort to provide a response.
 These factors, combined with concerns of Congress and the Department of Commerce (DOC) about the issue of respondent burden, have led to a need to review the justifications for ACS questions in more detail.